Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/known-limits/guide.en-gb.md

 | Standard|500|110|5|8GB|

 We have tested our OVHcloud Managed Kubernetes service Plans with a max number of nodes, while higher configurations might work and that there is no hard limits, we recommend staying under these limits for optimal stability.

 Keep in mind that impact on the control plane isn't solely determined by the number of nodes.
 What truly defines a 'large cluster' depends on the combination of resources deployed pods, custom resources, and other objects all contribute to control plane load.
-A cluster with fewer nodes but intensive resource utilization can stress the control plane more than a cluster with many nodes running minimal workloads, in such configuration it is recommended to switch to Standard plan in order to benefit from higher and dedicated control plane ressources.
+A cluster with fewer nodes but intensive resource utilization can stress the control plane more than a cluster with many nodes running minimal workloads, in such configuration it is recommended to switch to Standard plan in order to benefit from higher and dedicated control plane resources.

 While 110 pods per node is the default value defined by Kubernetes, please note that the OVHcloud team deploy some management components on nodes (CNI, agents, Konnectivity,...), these are considered 'cluster mandatory' and will impact the pods per node capacity for user workloads.
-For the same reason, as those management components are mandatory and require a small amount of node ressources, in case of node overloading you might face some of your pods being in state `Terminated` with `Reason: OOMKilled` and `Exit Code: 137`.
+For the same reason, as those management components are mandatory and require a small amount of node resources, in case of node overloading you might face some of your pods being in state `Terminated` with `Reason: OOMKilled` and `Exit Code: 137`.
 That's why it is important to have a clean resources management for your workload in order to avoid nodes overloading and instabilities.

 As a fully managed service, you will **not have SSH access** to the nodes.
 All OS and component updates are handled by OVHcloud through patches and minor updates.
+If you need to perform **node-level debugging**, you can use the Kubernetes native tooling with [kubectl debug](https://kubernetes.io/docs/tasks/debug/debug-cluster/kubectl-node-debug/#debugging-a-node-using-kubectl-debug-node){.external} to inspect or troubleshoot a node without requiring direct SSH access.

 ## Patch, Upgrades & Maintenances considerations